 Between 2010-2014, I held a National Roads Authority Fellowship and completed my PhD “A reappraisal of archaeological geophysical surveys on Irish road corridors 2001-2010” (University of Bradford, 2014), which resulted in a number of peer-reviewed publications and a procedural guidance document for NRA (now TII, Transport Infrastructure Ireland) staff on how to commission and procure archaeological geophysical surveys on infrastructure projects.

-I Lecture in the Department of Environmental Sciences, Institute of Technology Sligo, Ireland, where I’m responsible for delivering 5 modules in Applied Archaeology at Level 6 (Higher Certificate), Level 7 (BSc degree) and Level 8 (BSc Honours degree), and supervising postgraduate research.
-I teach modules in both practical and theoretical Archaeological Geophysics, GIS and Geoarchaeology.
-I’m a member of the Centre for Environmental Research Innovation and Sustainability (CERIS) research cluster at IT Sligo.
-I’m currently supervising a PhD candidate assessing Napoleonic-era Signal Defensible Guardhouses in Connacht and Ulster.
-I’m a geophysicist for the ERC-funded Lost Frontiers Project, collecting geophysical data and sediments to map palaeolandscapes beneath the Irish Sea.
+I lectured in the Department of Environmental Sciences, Institute of Technology Sligo, Ireland, where I was responsible for delivering 5 modules in Applied Archaeology at Level 6 (Higher Certificate), Level 7 (BSc degree) and Level 8 (BSc Honours degree), and supervising postgraduate research.
+I taught modules in both practical and theoretical Archaeological Geophysics, GIS and Geoarchaeology.
+I was a member of the Centre for Environmental Research Innovation and Sustainability (CERIS) research cluster at IT Sligo.
+I successfully supervised a PhD candidate assessing Napoleonic-era Signal Defensible Guardhouses in Connacht and Ulster.

 I convened the first International Weather Beaten Archaeology Conference (2015) and the 13th International Conference on Archaeological Prospection (2019) at IT Sligo.

 I’m currently writing on: